Photo courtesy of Dave’s Joint.

 Some of the names that have come through the Future Talent tournament are McDonald’s All-American Scottie Lewis (Florida), Elijah Buchanan (Manhattan) and Jalen Nesmith (College of Eastern Florida) as some of the players that are now in college.

 “I got seven girls that’s playing Division I college [basketball] that’s played in this league,” said Woney.
 “I don’t remember [their] names, but as we turn the TV, we’re going to get more and more [alumni] that the program is bringing in.
 The mom & pop teams are good, but Elijah Buchanan, he played on the neighborhood team [in this tournament] and still went Division I.”

-In an era where many prominent tournaments in the city are sponsored by sneaker brands such as Nike, Puma and Puma, Woney funds his tournament with his own money and from donations and makes it a point to show that a tournament can make its way without a corporate sponsor backing them.
+In an era where many prominent tournaments in the city are sponsored by sneaker brands such as Nike, Puma and Adidas, Future Talent is funded by the Eastchester Heights community association and makes it a point to show that a tournament can make its way without a corporate sponsor backing them.